reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 ### Errors in render are not re-thrown {/*errors-in-render-are-not-re-thrown*/}

-In previous versions of React, errors thrown during render were caught in rethrown.
+In previous versions of React, errors thrown during render were caught and rethrown.
 In DEV, we would also log to `console.error`, resulting in duplicate error logs.

 In React 19, we've [improved how errors are handled](/blog/2024/04/25/react-19#error-handling) to reduce duplication by not re-throwing: